 Additionally, Vinculum charged investors an extra of 20pc in case outperformance over stock is registered in comparison with the benchmark in the face of FTSE World Index.
 Legge explained the fees from a rational customer service point of view, saying that such action is way more reasonable rather than charging for underperformance.
 A savvy stock picker labeled the policy as a fund management evolution.
 Unfortunately, the evolution experienced a collapse as the fund contacts its investors, notifying of its closure.

 The administrator of Vinculum, Peter Smith, in his letter to investors says that the fund is no longer economically viable, and the intention to shut down the fund is the only reasonable option available at the moment.
 Thus, February 10 was the day the fund stopped its functioning.
 It seems that Legge accepted the situation and make the decisive step to avoid possible financial accident claims.
-The state of affairs was previously studied in details at Solicitors Guru – one of the largest UK legal platforms, there u can find a solicitor – at Solicitors Guru.
+The state of affairs was previously studied in details at one of the largest UK legal platforms where you can also find a solicitor – at Solicitors Guru.
 In a case if you need more info on the opportunity to avoid legal fees in a process – read about no win no fee compensations on the same website.